-According to International Business Times, “On Tuesday (12 December), a Twitter account which circulates news about the hacktivist group tweeted: ‘Anonymous to begin ‘destructive’ cyberattack on for the next 48 hours in response to #NetNeutrality.'”
+According to International Business Times, “On Tuesday (12 December), a Twitter account that circulates news about the hacktivist group tweeted, ‘Anonymous to begin ‘destructive’ cyberattack on for the next 48 hours in response to #NetNeutrality.'”

-International Business Times also reports that a video broadcast shows a person wearing the traditional Anonymous disguise–a Guy Fawkes mask–saying, “We will block and restrict access to websites through DDoS attacks and target those responsible should the FCC choose to move forward with the removal of net neutrality.”
+International Business Times also reports that a video broadcast shows a person wearing the traditional Anonymous disguise–a Guy Fawkes mask.
+The person says, “We will block and restrict access to websites through DDoS attacks and target those responsible should the FCC choose to move forward with the removal of net neutrality.”

 Internet providers crushing the web?